torabian/fireback/docs/docs/module3.md

 In fact, you could create Fireback modules and use them on a non Fireback project and it would work totally fine, you might use only the definitions, structs, and helper codes which are generated, although this is not the goal of Fireback.

+## Contract in Module3

+Module3 format is standard YAML and can be modified by any yaml read/write library.
+You would write these module manually or using Fireback VSCode extension.
+Extension at 1.1.27 does not fully support all features of Fireback Module3, therefor you need to learn it your self.

+Common contracts on writing Module3 definitions:

+* Everything is camelCase
+* Entity names is singular
+* array fields need to be plural
+* define all field types

 ## Entities in Module3

 Entities, is a an array of entity in Fireback, which basically represents a table in database.
 Fireback entities